prazdevs/praz.dev/content/index.md

 # Hi I'm Sacha

-I'm 28 years old and go by any pronoun.
+I'm 28 years old and go by they/them.

 I'm a developer based in France with an ideal to make the web a more inclusive and accessible place.